prettier/prettier/docs/configuration.md

 ## Configuration Schema

-If you’d like a JSON schema to validate your configuration, one is available here: https://json.schemastore.org/prettierrc.
+If you’d like a JSON schema to validate your configuration, one is available here: <https://json.schemastore.org/prettierrc>.

 ## EditorConfig

-If `options.editorconfig` is `true` and an [`.editorconfig` file](https://editorconfig.org/) is in your project, Prettier will parse it and convert its properties to the corresponding Prettier configuration.
+If a [`.editorconfig` file](https://editorconfig.org/) is in your project, Prettier will parse it and convert its properties to the corresponding Prettier configuration.
 This configuration will be overridden by `.prettierrc`, etc.

 Here’s an annotated description of how different properties map to Prettier’s behavior: